kaito224/SMTP-Client/README.md

 # SMTP Client

-A small SMTP-client written in python.
+A simple SMTP-client written in python using sockets instead of smtplib.

 ## Requirements